priyanshiBaldha/Currency_Converter_app/README.md

 # **Currency Convertor App**
-In This app user can search any currency and convert to another any currency easily.
+In this app user can search any currency and convert to another any currency easily.

 ---
 </div>